Monokaix/community/contribute.md

 - See [Community Membership](./community-membership.md) for a list of various community roles.
 With gradual contributions, one can move up in the chain.

+## License compliance Rules

+Please ensure that you have read the license-lint

+It specifies that licenses listed in the "restrictions" section cannot be used in the kurator project.
+Licenses in the "reciprocal_licenses" section can be used but modifications are not permitted.

+If you need to use a license that is not included in either section, please open a Pull Requests for discussion.

 # Getting started